 So, what causes chronic upset stomach?
 And what are the best first steps to treating it?

 There are many potential causes of chronic upset stomach, but one that’s very common and tends to get overlooked is food sensitivities.
 Food sensitivities are different than allergies (which can be tested in your blood.)
 Elimination diets are a very effective tool in identifying foods that trigger chronic digestive issues.
 I spend most of my time working with people on the low-FODMAP diet, which is a specific type of elimination that takes out certain carbohydrates (but not all carbohydrates!) temporarily, and then guide my clients through reintroducing them to figure out what specific foods are bothering them.

 Is it true that all adults are somewhat lactose intolerant since our bodies stop producing the enzymes required to break down milk after infancy?

 No, not all adults are lactose intolerant.
 It’s difficult to estimate a real statistic for this because of inconsistencies in testing and self-diagnosis, but lactose intolerance is quite common.
-Lactose is made up of two sugars and it requires an enzyme to break in apart in order to be digested.
-Some people (either genetically or due to illness) will because deficient in the enzyme (lactase) which is needed to break down lactose.
+Lactose is made up of two sugars and it requires an enzyme to break it apart in order to be digested.
+Some people (either genetically or due to illness) will become deficient in the enzyme (lactase,) which is needed to break down lactose.
 For example, it’s possible to be temporarily lactose intolerance after a bout of a stomach virus or infection.